Patrick Michael Hayes: Provincial politics

 Hayes was elected to the Ontario legislature in the 1985 provincial election, defeating Liberal candidate Jack Morris by about 1,300 votes in Essex North.
 He served as the NDP critic for Transportation and Communications, Tourism and Recreation, and Agriculture in the parliament that followed.

 The Liberals won a landslide majority in the 1987 provincial election, and Hayes his seat lost to Liberal MPP Jim McGuigan, by 1,063 votes in the redistributed riding of Essex—Kent.
 He ran against McGuigan again in the 1990 election, this time defeating him by 5,890 votes amid a provincial victory for the NDP under Bob Rae.
 He served as Parliamentary Assistant to the Minister of Agriculture and Food from 1990 to 1993, and to the Minister of Municipal Affairs from 1993 to 1995.

 In 1994, Hayes was one of twelve NDP members to vote against Bill 167, a bill extending financial benefits to same-sex partners.
 Premier Bob Rae allowed a free vote on the bill which allowed members of his party to vote with their conscience.
 By the 2003 campaign, he had changed his mind on this issue.

 The NDP were defeated in the 1995 provincial election, and Hayes finished third, 2,293 votes behind the winning candidate, Liberal Pat Hoy.
 He sought a return to the legislature in the 2003 provincial election, but, although he was generally seen as a strong candidate, he lost to Liberal incumbent Bruce Crozier by about 8,000 votes in the riding of Essex.

 Municipal politics

 Hayes was mayor of Lakeshore, Ontario from 1997 to 2003, and was generally regarded as a popular figure within that community.
 He managed the campaign of Taras Natyshak, a family friend and NDP candidate in Essex in the 2006 and 2008 federal elections.

 Later life

-Hayes died in 2011 after a long battle with lung cancer.
+Hayes died 2011 after a long illness with lung cancer.
 He is buried in St. Mary`s Roman Catholic Cemetery in Essex County, Ontario.